Site logo

 White markings on the face and legs are also common.
 Interestingly, the palomino coat is formed on a red-based skin.
 It only occurs in horses with a cream gene, which causes a cream or golden coat.

-Palomino Horses History and Origin
+History and Origin of Palomino Horses

 Alternatively, the color was reserved for the noble class, royal families, and high-ranking military officials.
 It was a status symbol.

 Spanish missionaries and explorers also found their match in palomino horses.
 They were elegant companions that quickly won hearts in the new world.
-Thus, there were hundreds of palominos around when the US acquired present-day California during the Mexican War.

 Their athleticism and striking looks made them popular very fast.
 Thus, fast breeds found a path to show rings and racing tracks.
 Meanwhile, the rest ended up in the homes of the wealthy and powerful.

-Unfortunately, early breeders struggled to develop new palominos.
-Therefore, the numbers dwindled at different historical points, rendering palominos threatened.
 That’s how the Palomino Horse Breeders of America (1941) and Palomino Horse Association (1936) were formed.
 The two associations are tasked with ensuring the palomino’s continuity.

 Why Buy a Palomino Horse?